Subchapter K. RESPIRATORY CARE PRACTITIONERS

 (12) Analysis of ventilatory gases and blood gases.

-(b) Under section 10.1(d) of the act, a respiratory care practitioner may perform the activities listed in subsection (a) only upon physician prescription or referral or while under medical direction consistent with standing orders or protocols in an institution or health care facility.
+(b) Under section 10.1(d) of the act, a respiratory therapist may perform the activities listed in subsection (a) only upon prescription or referral by a physician, certified registered nurse practitioner or physician assistant or while under medical direction consistent with standing orders or protocols in an institution or health care facility.

 Authority